 This program is designed for people who are actively involved in professionally related museum and heritage activities.
 You are expected to have access to a museum, heritage site or heritage agency— either as an employee or volunteer—to complete many course assignments and to consider your learning in practical contexts.
 As we offer university-accredited courses, you must also be able to complete the course assignments and readings and be comfortable learning at a university level.

 We recommend students register in no more than one or two classes per term, especially if you’re working as well.
-By registering in two courses per term, you can complete the Professional Certificate in Collections Management in eight months.
+By registering in two courses per term, you can complete the Professional Certificate in Collections Management in eight to twelve months (depending on course scheduling and elective choice).

 Yes, all core/required courses for the PSC in Collections Management are available online.
 Additionally, there is enough variety for other online courses to complete all elective requirements online.

-For credit students, all this and more can be done by logging in to your UVic MyPage account.
+For credit students, all this and more can be done by logging in to your UVic account through Online Tools.

 For non-credit students, you can manage all these things through My Account.